ethnh/yt-deluxe-scraper/README.md

-# yt-deluxe-scraper
+# MusicBackend
-Scraper for music.youtube.com, used as part of the yt-deluxe server
+Scraper for music.youtube.com, used to serve youtube.com URLs to an alternative frontend